clintperales441/MobileApp-MedTech/README.md

 # MobileApp-MedTech
-This work is a school project from Mobile Development course
+This project was created as part of my coursework in Mobile Development.